Today, doctors and therapists from Alegria Medical Centre join forces to talk about menopause!

 What is menopause?

-Dr Dominique Langin, general practioner : During her life, a woman, from puberty onwards, will have hormonal secretions that will be dedicated to ovulation and a genital life with a view to procreation.
-This hormonal secretion will decrease around the age of 50 and will lead to symptoms that are called “pre-menopausal” symptoms, which means, symptoms that precede the cessation of the secretion of these hormones, which will therefore become menopause.
+Dr Dominique Langin, general practioner : During her life, a woman, from puberty onwards, will have hormonal secretions.
+Those secretions will be dedicated to ovulation and a genital life with a view to procreation.
+This hormonal secretion will decrease around the age of 50.
+That will lead to symptoms called “pre-menopausal” symptoms.
+It means, symptoms that precede the cessation of the secretion of these hormones, which will therefore become menopause.

-Emmanuelle Clapier, psycologist and sophrologist : This is a transitional period in a woman’s life because it is a time of physical and psychological changes, such as changes in hormones and aging of the skin.
+Emmanuelle Clapier, psycologist and sophrologist : This is a transitional period in a woman’s life.
+It is a time of physical and psychological changes, such as changes in hormones and aging of the skin.
 Many women gain weight, have sleeping problems.
 They also have mood swings during this period, but also a change in libido, therefore in sexual desire and pleasure.
 As a result, many women devalue themselves during this period and ask themselves many questions about their femininity.

 What symptoms are signs of approaching menopause?